 The ceramics open archive introduces the dishes that were set on the tables of the citizens of Tallinn, but also dishes that were made here.
 The main emphasis is on ceramics made or used in Tallinn from the 14th to the 20th century.
 Exhibited are the products of companies from the first Estonian Republic time, Art Fund’s ceramics atelier (later ARS) and the decorative and applied ceramics of factory “Ehituskeraamika Tehas” from the years 1950.-1990.
 There is a small collection of Estonian cottage ceramics from the period of the Republic and German stoneware from the 16th-20th centuries.

 From the rarities, Carl Fick’s manufacture products from the 18th century have been displayed.
 Items from Nikolai Langebraun’s porcelain factory have their own showcase.

 Most of the copper, brass and bronze collections are dishes from the 19th to the 20th century.
 There are also candlesticks and chandeliers, collection boxes, volumetric measures used in different centuries, samovars and copper utensils and souvenirs made by the Folk Art Masters’ Association “Uku” from the 1980s.
 A separate collection consists of bells, the oldest of which is the meeting clock of the Brotherhood of Blackheads from 1472.

 The tin collection of the City Museum represents mainly the works of Tallinn’s tin masters, from the 16th to the 19th century.
 Nearly half of the collection is made up of Tallinn Town Hall and the Blackhead brotherhood’s tableware from the 18th century, the oldest items are jugs from the 15th century.

-In addition 17th to 20th century jugs and goblets, 19th century candlesticks, tableware and souvenirs.
+In addition to 17th to 20th-century jugs and goblets, there are 19th-century candlesticks, tableware and souvenirs.